 As a foodie, chef, or cook, you probably already know just how important it is to get the right balance of ingredients in every creation.
 That is, of course, why recipes and measuring tools exist!
 But while every recipe contains a delicate ratio of this to that (give or take a pinch), there are a few key underdog ingredients that rarely get the praise or recognition they deserve.

-But while common, high quality gums can be difficult to find…until now.
-Our selection of gums make it easier for any chef or baker to create delicious recipes that feature mouthwatering textures throughout.
+But while common, high-quality gums can be difficult to find…until now.
+Our selection of gums makes it easier for any chef or baker to create delicious recipes that feature mouthwatering textures throughout.
 We’re especially proud to offer gum and gum powder that can be used to whip up gluten-free, vegan, kosher treats from scratch.

 Emulsifiers play a key role in helping not-so-friendly ingredients combine.
 If you’ve ever used the phrase “they fight like oil and water,” then you understand just how difficult it can be to use ingredients like these in a recipe where consistency - and combination - is key.
 As an added bonus, emulsifiers can also help to lengthen the shelf life of products, many of which we know and love.